guacsec/guac/docs/content/SETUP.md

 ## Ingesting the data

 To ingest the data, we will use the help of the `guacone` binary, which is an all-in-one utility that can take a collection of files and ingest them into the neo4j database.

-We build it by first going into the guac project folder and running `make build`:
 ```bash
 cd guac
 make build